 You’ll probably need to leave your piano at home (sorry) but that doesn’t mean you can’t bring another instrument abroad.

 As an ILP volunteer, when you’re not teaching English to a classroom of cuties, you’ve got lots and lots of free time.
 Time to wander city streets and temples and beaches, time to snack fresh fruit or dumplings from the corner stand and lots of time to play your ukulele if that’s your thing.
-Because you’re only teaching about 20 hours per week, there will be plenty of time for you to learn a few new favorites tunes.
+Because you’ll spend about a half day volunteering (up to 4 hours of direct interaction with the kids, plus preparation time, transportation, and clean up), you have time to learn a few new favorites tunes.

 Not an ILP volunteer yet?